Ashes to Ashes (Vampire: The Masquerade)

 Ashes to Ashes is an adventure module published in Q3 1991 by White Wolf Publishing for use with their tabletop role-playing game Vampire: The Masquerade.

 Plot summary

 Ashes to Ashes is an adventure module connecting to the story included in the first edition of the game's corebook.
-The player characters are ordered to present themselves to Lodin, the Prince of Chicago, and find themselves involved in deadly vampire intrigue between two competing groups.
+The vampire prince of their city orders the player characters to appear before Lodin, the Prince of Chicago, and but before they can find him they become involved in deadly vampire intrigue between two competing groups.

 Publication history

 Ashes to Ashes was the first adventure module published by White Wolf Publishing for Vampire: The Masquerade, released in Q3 1991.
 The 80-page adventure was written by Stewart Wieck.
 In 1996, it was re-released as part of the compilation Chicago Chronicles Volume 3, together with the supplements Milwaukee by Night and Blood Bond.
 A French edition of the adventure was published by Hexagonal in January 1993.

 Reception

 Dragon's Rick Swan called this "an excellent first adventure for the quirky Vampire game."
 Swan thought the adventure "packed a lot of punch into 80 pages", but found that "the investigations are more successfully staged than the action scenes, and the finale is a bit underwhelming."
 Nonetheless, he recommended the product, saying that the author had served up "a gallery of the creepiest non-player characters this side of Chaosium's Call of Cthulhu."
 Saga thought it was a good introductory story, and appreciated how it helps introduce players to the vampire community in Chicago.